-HPY711 - Psychology A: Fundamentals of Human Behaviour
+HPY711 - Introduction to Psychology: Fundamentals of Human Behaviour

 |Enrolment modes:||Trimester 1: Burwood (Melbourne), Warrnambool, Waurn Ponds (Geelong), Cloud (online)